Use the low level tools directly.

 TPM

-You can skip this section if you choose the IoT version of Windows 11 , which do not require TPM, UEFI and Secure boot.
+You can skip this section if you choose the IoT version of Windows 11 , which does not require TPM, UEFI and Secure boot.

 “QEMU can emulate Trusted Platform Module, which is required by Windows 11 (which requires TPM 2.0).”